Bermuda Hundred, Virginia: Civil War Period

 With the coming of war the area was pressed entirely into the war effort.
 As the chaos of war spread its way south, and the Union navy put its blockade upon the port, much of the small shipping fleet was captured, destroyed, or lay in disrepair.
 Those that remained were pressed into being Union blockade runners.
 Furthermore, a trickle but worrisome number of slaves began escaping.
 More and more of the white population volunteered into the Confederate Army.
 Most of the planter class joined the officer corps of the Confederacy, with many killed in the subsequent campaigns.
 Soon, the old and young were put into defensive work, keeping the countryside clear of escaped slaves and Union raiding parties.
-Eventually, what remained of the white population was formed into a home guard militia supplemented by veterans from the campaigns in the North as a large Union invading army arrived into the area.
+Eventually, what remained of the white population was formed into a home guard militia supplemented by veterans from the campaigns in the North as a large Union invading army arrived at the area.

 Surviving on a barely prosperous plantation economy, the region was critically damaged in the subsequent Civil War campaigns, principally the Bermuda Hundred Campaign.
 The Bermuda Hundred Campaign was a series of battles fought in the vicinity of the town during May 1864, in the American Civil War.
 Union Maj.
 Gen. Benjamin Butler, commanding the Army of the James, threatened Richmond from the east, but was stopped by Confederate forces under Gen. P.G.T.
 Beauregard.
 The Howlett Line from the James to the Appomattox effectively "bottled up" the northern army on the Bermuda Hundred peninsula.
 The Campaign was one of the last victories of the Confederacy and General Benjamin Butler was transferred elsewhere.